FL: 10 Reasons to Vote YES on Dog Racing Ban, Amendment 13

 How Many US States Have Banned Dog Racing?

+Dog racing is illegal in 40 states.
 Some assert that is untrue out of blind opposition to a ban or lack of research.
-Existing dog racing bans are not always easy to find within the law.
+Statutes prohibiting dog racing are not always easy to find.
 For instance, NH banned dog racing in 2010.
 When looking at NH state laws regarding horse and dog racing (NH RSA Title XXIV, Chapter 284), the sections regarding live dog racing were repealed, so there are no words specifically stating live dog racing is lawful, but the repeal of those sections means that it is not.
 The ban can be further confirmed by obtaining a copy of the laws as they were written before being repealed, or by reviewing the history for the bill that enacted it, HB 630.

 States with active dog racetracks